irbizzelus/random-noncode-stuff/Gilza txts/General_and_Skills.md

 Critical hits will now always deal 2.25x damage, instead of multiplying your damage by enemy's headshot multiplier.
 This change effectively buffs them, since 80% of enemies you are dealing with have 2x headshot multipliers now.
 This does however nerf crits against bulldozers, which was the main reason for this change.

 <ins>Other</ins>
-Vehicle FOV was changed from base 75 to 90 - you can change it in mod options in game
+Vehicle FOV was changed from base 75 to 90 - you can change it in mod options in game.

 # Custom Weapons Support

 This mod will automatically search for custom weapons and convert their damage stats to work with Gilza's health changes.
 Beware: some custom weapons may have attachments that change damage/ammo pick up or other stats in such a way that it will not match Gilza's values well, making them either too good, or bad.
 I can't do anything about it, other then __manually__ adding support for __every gun individually__, and that is just tedious.

+Most likely Gilza patches after 2.5 will mostly be focused on adding individual support for custom weapons, since 2.5 has almost perfect level of balance in my eyes.

 Currently supported attachment mods:
 All of FrenchyAU's tacticool attachments packs (250+ attachments).
 Check Gilza's dependencies & Instructions tab for links.